dbwebb-se/mvc/example/symfony/README.md

 These blocks uses the Symfony tool Encore to manage static assets like stylesheets and JavaScripts.

-Lets add a stylesheet and a JavaScript using the Encore tool.
+Let's add a stylesheet and a JavaScript using the Encore tool.